Time to put politics aside and fix our prison system

-In December 2009, during the final weeks of a fiercely contested gubernatorial primary, the Associated Press reported that Illinois Department of Corrections was secretly releasing violent offenders.
+In December 2009, during the final weeks of a fiercely contested gubernatorial primary, the Associated Press reported that Illinois Department of Corrections was secretly releasing violent inmates.
 The story was inaccurate.
 The “secret” program was actually based on a 30 year-old law called Meritorious Good Time, often referred to as MGT.

-Although untrue, the story that the Governor had released some violent offenders early became a fixture in the gubernatorial campaign.
+Although untrue, the story that the Governor had released some violent inmates early became a fixture in the gubernatorial campaign.
 Reacting to negative press and accusations that he was soft on crime, Governor Quinn suspended MGT.
 Almost one year later, the Illinois Department of Corrections (IDOC) is still dealing with the unintended consequences of that decision.

 Similar to many programs throughout the country, MGT helped ensure that Illinois’s prison system would not exceed its capacity.

 Since MGT was suspended, Illinois’ prison population has leaped by almost 4,000 inmates with a current total population of almost 49,000, a record high.

 This population increase comes at a particularly challenging time.
 Due to the state’s fiscal crisis, IDOC, like all state agencies, has operated under onerous budget cuts.
 More recently, the state comptroller has been unable to pay for goods and services, leaving prison administrators scrambling to secure essentials like clothing and ammunition.

 With the prison system at 97 percent of bed-space capacity and an estimated annual cost of $25 thousand an inmate, the state cannot afford for this trend to continue.